Customers Will Recognise Your Brand From the Start

 You Won’t Be Expected to Cover the Initial Investment Outright

 Present the franchise business opportunity you’ve researched to an investor such as a bank.
 Many will be prepared to offer funding that will cover up to 70% of your start-up fees.
 And this isn’t only because many franchisors have contacts in the financial sector.
-There’s compelling evidence that suggests nine out of every ten franchises achieve success.
+There’s compelling evidence that suggests nine out of every 10 franchises achieve success.

 You’ll Undergo Training Before Your Franchise Launches

 Following your investment in a franchise business for sale, you’ll almost certainly be required to complete a series of training courses so you’re properly prepared.
-The exact nature of this educational period varies from brand to brand, but it’s normal for you to complete at least a few days within the brand’s main office.
+The exact nature of this educational period varies from brand to brand, but it’s normal for you to attend at least a few days at the brand’s main office.
 You may even then be given access to training videos that you can view at any time.

 Your Franchisor Will Help You With Marketing

 The prospect of marketing a business franchise you’ve just invested in can be daunting.
 Especially if you have no previous experience with social media promotions or marketing campaigns.
-However, as part of the agreement, you sign you’ll likely be given digital and physical promotional materials and guidance on how to use them.
+However, as part of the agreement you sign, you’ll likely be given digital and physical promotional materials and guidance on how to use them.
 As a matter of fact, some franchisors will handle your launch marketing completely on your behalf.

 Since 1979, Business Partnership has provided professional, personalised, and confidential services to those looking to sell businesses, as well as those who want to buy them.